Rancho-Snowfall logo Rancho-Snowfall home page link

 Thank You

-We would like to express our deepest gratitude to Rose and Leon Snow for their contribution to the dairy goat industry.
-The lovely animals that came from their breeding program and their willingness to share knowledge has been very influential to our herd.
+I would like to express our deepest gratitude to Rose and Leon Snow for their contribution to the dairy goat industry.
+The lovely animals that came from their breeding program and their willingness to share knowledge has been very influential to my herd.

-We also owe a debt of gratitude to the amazing group of people we have known in the goat community.
-Keeping our herd while in school has not always been easy; many times it's a downright challenge.
-Yet our commitment to these beautiful creatures and the support we have received from our goat friends has always seen us through.
-We greatly appreciate everyone who has helped us along the way!
+I( also owe a debt of gratitude to the amazing group of people I have known in the goat community.
+Keeping my herd while in school has not always been easy; many times it's a downright challenge.
+Yet my commitment to these beautiful creatures and the support I have received from my goat friends has always seen me through.
+Igreatly appreciate everyone who has helped me along the way!